 Find out more about Place d’Albertas on the blog.

 Originally Eglise St. Jérôme, the church dates back to 1728.
 The Vallon brothers had it built on the site of the Holy Spirit Hospital, devoted to the cause of lost children.
 The church saw the wedding ceremony of Mirabeau and Mademoiselle de Marignane.

 Its plain façade features pillars whose vertical lines reinforce the austerity of the Classical building.

 In the left arm of the transept is a triptych of the Annunciation by Barthélémy d’Eyck (1444), commissioned by Pierre Corpici, a private supplier to the Prince’s Court.

 Clocher des Augustins

-The Augustinian Convent was founded during the Middle-Ages.
-Its bell-tower dates back to 1472 and features a squared tower followed with an octagonal level.
+The Augustinian Convent was founded during the Middle Ages.
+Its bell tower dates back to 1472 and features a squared tower followed by an octagonal level.
 The refined wrought-iron dome was added in 1667 in order to avoid the strong mistral wind making the bells rings.
 The convent’s estate was sold at the time of the Revolution.

 Place des Augustins